Swimarin Family Handbook

 How many practices is a swimmer supposed to attend each week?
 As many as possible.
 At a minimum, we expect swimmers to attend three practices a week.
 This is especially important during the early part of the season as we emphasize conditioning and basic technique.
 If your child can’t make this commitment, please discuss this with us.

 My child still can’t (comfortably) swim 25 yards.
 Will he/she be able to compete?
 Not yet.
 Swimmers must be able to swim 25 yards without putting themselves at risk and have demonstrated this on various occasions to their coach(es).
-Until they reach this point we will work on building endurance and strength in the water.
+Until they reach this point, we will work on building endurance and strength in the water.

 What is the Shark Pups Program and when will it start?
 The Shark Pups Program is designed to teach beginning and non-swimmers basic swimming technique after learning primary water safety skills.
 See the website for more information.